 It’s not a topic covered all that often, nor is it spoken about that much in public spheres.
 That’s because mined diamonds are almost synonymous with engagement rings.
 But this shouldn’t necessarily be the case.

-When I proposed in 2020, I decided to go for an ethical engagement ring – and what a great decision this was (and yes, my partner agrees too!).
+When I proposed in 2020, I decided to go for an ethical engagement ring from Etsy UK – and what a great decision this was (and yes, my partner agrees too!).

 Buying a more ethical ring is a great way to support sustainability and environmentally friendly action.
 Not just this though, you’ll also be buying a fantastic, high quality item that is just as good, if not better, than a conventional diamond.
 Keep reading to find out why.

 My knowledge can only take you so far, so I have to thank Lily Arkwright, for their help with this blog post.
 Lily Arkwright are a premium online jewellery shop based in my home city of Manchester, who specialise in the highest quality, ethically produced jewellery.

 Why are mined diamonds bad for the environment?

 Diamond mining comes with a lot of negative environmental impact.